LordBubblesDev/restbl/README.md

 To use the tool, simply run `restbl.exe` from the command line using `restbl -h` to get all available options.
 There are four options to choose from: merge-mods, merge-restbl, generate-changelog, apply-patches

 ### - merge-mods
-This option will analyze the provided mod directories and automatically generate an edited RESTBL file.
+This option will analyze the provided mod directories and automatically generate an edited RESTBL file in a new mod called 00_MERGED_RESTBL.

 Using the `--compress` option will compress the generated RESTBL file with Zstd compression.